liborty/TokenCrypt/README.md

 1. There is a blog [On Encryption and E-Democracy](https://oldmill.cz/2020-06-10-crypt.html) that describes in plain English the properties of XOR encryption and some interesting applications, primarily a model proposal for safe E-Democracy.

+1. Blog [Multithreading Automation](https://oldmill.cz/2021-11-24-joy-of-bashing2.html) describing the scheduling of the background tasks within this project.

 1. See also [FAQ.md](https://github.com/liborty/TokenCrypt/blob/master/FAQ.md) for frequently asked questions.